minigans/api-infra-service/README.md

           proto-root-dir: sample-proto-files
 ```

 For example, the example API docs for this repo are available at https://minigans.github.io/api-infra-service.
+They
+were generated and published by the [publish-api-docs.yaml](.github/workflows/publish-api-docs.yaml) GitHub workflow.

 References:
 - https://github.com/pseudomuto/protoc-gen-doc